GuodongZhu/Primal-Dual-Interior-Point-Solver/README.md

 # Primal-Dual Interior-Point Solver for SOCPs

-This is a project that I completed between January and March 2018.

 The following code implements techniques described in the PhD thesis by Alexander Domahidi titled "Methods and Tools for Embedded Optimization and Control", ETH Zurich, 2013.
 It solves general second-order cone programs of the form

 ```